 ~This is a frequently neglected resource.
 MythBusters investigated claims about flooded cars and discovered that it is impossible to roll a window down due to the water pressure from the outside.
 However, with the right tool, you can break the window.

 ~The tactical pen styles are widely popular but are not always permitted everywhere because they can be mistaken for weapons, like a Kubotan Pen.
-Simple rescue tools are more lawful, often simply including a seatbelt cutter and a glass-breaking at the other end.
+Simple rescue tools are more lawful, often simply including a seatbelt cutter and a glass-breaking tool at the other end.

 ~A cigarette lighter is the most uncomplicated and portable fire starter.
 However, there are obviously many other alternatives.
 Wood Matches, waterproof matches, and the ‘Permanent Match’ are all adequate alternatives.
 The ‘Permanent Match’ may even be better as it can handle up to or even more than 10,000 strikes, while the average lighter only offers about 3,000 lights before it runs out of fuel.